Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

-However, the event volume is still an image-like 2D representation, and the critical temporal information is lost.
-Recently, ASTMNet ~\cite{spatiotemporalmemory} exploits the spatiotemporal information by directly processing the asynchronous events instead of the 2D image-like representations.
+However, the event volume still follows a frame-like 2D representation, and critical temporal information is lost.
+Recently, ASTMNet ~\cite{spatiotemporalmemory} exploits the spatial-temporal information by directly processing the asynchronous events instead of the 2D frame-like representations.
 Furthermore, it also serves as the first end-to-end pipeline for continuous object detection.
-The third category of attempts combines the advantages of \textit{ event images and RGB images}~\cite{mixedframeevent, jointdetection, cao2021fusion, liu2021attention}.
-Tomy \etal ~\cite{fusingeventrgb} proposed a representative framework that fuses the information from the event- and frame-based cameras for better detection accuracy in normal conditions and robust performance in the presence of extreme scenarios.
+Notably, a branch of research has introduced temporal hints by integrating recurrent neural network layers, resulting in significant enhancements in detection accuracy ~\cite{gehrig2023recurrent,spatiotemporalmemory}.
+The third category of attempts combines the advantages of event images and RGB images~\cite{mixedframeevent, jointdetection}.
+Tomy \etal ~\cite{fusingdetection} proposed a representative framework that fuses the information from the event- and frame-based cameras for better detection accuracy in normal conditions and robust performance in the presence of extreme scenarios.

 \textbf{Object Tracking}: Tracking dynamic objects is an essential task in mobile robots, which requires the basic functionality of obstacle avoidance.
-Traditional vision sensors still perform poorly for high-speed dynamic objects because camera exposure and transmission are time-delayed, so the image plane often appears to motion blur.
+RGB camera-based trackers perform poorly for high-speed and dynamic objects because of motion blur and time-delayed transmission.
 In such cases, introducing event cameras to address this problem is of great value.